Replication

 Data replication is one possible solution to these problems.
 Simply, data is replicated to wherever it is needed, so that discrete services are less reliant upon each other.
 Services therefore work faster by needing to use only local data.

-Data replication is a useful strategy to support the [re-architecture] of system designs.
-For example, in the transition from monolithic services to more microservices, data replication can help to reduce the need for [scheduled downtime] while [data migrations] are run.
+Data replication is a useful strategy to support the re-architecture of system designs.
+For example, in the transition from monolithic services to more microservices, data replication can help to reduce the need for scheduled downtime while data migrations are run.
+A new service can be run against a replicated copy of the monolith’s tables while the cut-over is validated, so the legacy system keeps serving traffic.
+Once the new service is trusted, it takes ownership of its data and the legacy copy is retired, moving toward one source of truth per service.

 Trade-offs are made in terms of data consistency, and the increased system complexity required to manage the data replication and synchronization processes.
-Storage costs also increase.
+Storage costs also increase, since every replica is another full copy of the data, and the bandwidth needed to keep copies in step grows with the write rate.

-Data need not be replicated in the form of its [source of truth].
-[Materialized views] can be used to store pre-processed data that’s optimized for specific use cases, such as reporting.
+Data need not be replicated in the form of its source of truth.
+A replica can hold a transformed or denormalized projection rather than a verbatim copy.
+Materialized views are the common case, storing pre-processed data that’s optimized for specific use cases, such as reporting.